Murder of Patricia Alatorre: Judicial process

 On July 7, the Kern Country District Attorney Cynthia Zimmer filed 12 felony charges against Cruz, including aggravated sexual assault.
 Cruz pleaded not guilty to all 12 felony charges.
-On July 30, Cruz did not show up to the court hearing, with district attorney Zimmer stating that he did not want to leave his cell and wanted to talk to his lawyer before going to court.
-The next day, court documents described Alatorre's murder with Cruz admitting that he had sex with Alatorre against her will, and later murdered her before dumping her cellphone on California State Route 99.
+On July 30, Cruz did not appear at the court hearing, with district attorney Zimmer stating that he did not want to leave his cell and wanted to talk to his lawyer before going to court.
+The next day, court documents described Alatorre's murder with Cruz admitting he had sex with Alatorre against her will, and later murdered her before dumping her cellphone on California State Route 99.

 On August 14, 2020, Cruz's defense sought to exclude media and the public from all pretrial hearings to give a "fair trial" for Cruz and due to the COVID-19 pandemic.
 A month later, on September 28, 2020, the First Amendment Coalition asked the court to reject the request with executive director David Snyder stating that "absent extraordinary circumstances not present in the Cruz case, the public has the right to see how their judicial system works."
 On October 22, the hearings were postponed until December as the Coalition motioned for the trial to be public.
 In December, the trial was once again postponed to February 2021.

 In the February hearing, Cruz did not appear in court while his attorney attempted to change the venue of the trial, but this was declined by the judge.
 On April 21, 2021, the preliminary hearing was postponed to August 12.
 The multiple postponements of the pre-trial hearings was criticized by locals.
 Cruz's hearing was pushed back to October 22, and was subsequently pushed to November 4 after presiding judge Charles R. Brehmer reprimanded the defense team for not appearing.
 On November 4, Cruz was arraigned on indictment where he pled not guilty, with his next hearing on December 14.
 On December 14, 2021, the attorneys representing Cruz withdrew from the case, with a public defender appointed to represent him.

 On January 25, 2022, the hearing for Cruz was postponed to March 2022, with Cruz arraigned on a new indictment on February 24, 2022.
 On March 1, 2022, a hearing for Cruz was continued to June 15, 2022.
 On June 15, 2022, Cruz was ordered to stand trial on October 17.
 On October 4, Cruz pleaded guilty to the rape and murder of Alatorre, with Cruz sentenced to life imprisonment.